 Having a problem with someone you live with can be tricky on many levels.
 This can be tough to deal with on your own.
 Reaching out to those around you can help ease some of the overwhelm, both emotionally and logistically.

 If there are other roommates in the mix, talk to them.
 They might be facing similar issues — you all could try to approach the roommate as a group.
 The idea isn’t to “gang up” on this person.
 But it may add more weight to your complaint if others feel the same way.
-Together you can figure out a solution that works for everyone.
+Together you can try to figure out a solution that works for everyone.

 Sometimes what you need is time — time to organize your thoughts on how to deal with the problem.
 Can you ask someone to switch shifts at work?
 Or for extra help around the house or with your kids?
 If you’re a student, can you get an extension on a paper?
 People are often willing to help out if they can.
 Here’s a list of resources that includes non-lawyer community supports.